Don’t Forget This Important Estate Planning Step For Your Heirs

 ~ Final Wishes

-Now I don’t think this qualifies as legally binding in such an event, but how many times have family members gathered and there was lots of uncertainty about what mom or dad would have wanted?
+Now I don’t think this qualifies as legally binding in such an event, but how many times have family members gathered and there was uncertainty about what mom or dad would have wanted?

 Disagreements can happen easily here.
 And volatile & hurt feelings are right on the edge when dealing with grief already.
 So in this section I’ve stated what RancherMan & I desire.